mpewsey/Aycblok/README.md

 . . . . . . . . #    . . . . . . . . #    . . . . . . . . #
 . # . . . . . . .    . # . . . . . . .    . # . . . . . . .
 ```

+## Features

+* Ice push block puzzle generation for a tile area.
+* Input tile areas can have their cells coded to add confining geometry to add challenge or visual interest.
+* Support of multiple push blocks in a single puzzle area, which can interact and stop or block each other.
+* Support of area obstacles such a holes by means of void tiles, which disallow traversal of a cell by the player, the push blocks, or both.
+* Includes a random garbage block generator to clutter the area and make the solution path less obvious.
+* Customizable parameters for generation steps to help adjust the feel and difficulty of puzzles.

 ## Generation Pipeline Example